daveabrock/daveabrock.github.io/_posts/2021-02-21-dev-discussions-cecil-phillip.markdown

 image: "/assets/img/cecil-card.png"

 ---
-*This is the full interview from my discussion with Steve Sanderson in my weekly (free!) newsletter, The .NET Stacks.
+*This is the full interview from my discussion with Cecil Phillip in my weekly (free!) newsletter, The .NET Stacks.
 Consider [subscribing today](https://dotnetstacks.com)!*

 I recently had a chance to catch up with Cecil Phillip, a Senior Cloud Advocate for Microsoft.
 He's a busy guy: you might have seen him co-hosting [The .NET Docs Show](https://dotnet.microsoft.com/live/dotnet-docs) or the [ON.NET Show](https://channel9.msdn.com/Shows/On-NET).
 Cecil also does a lot with with microservices and distributed systems.
 I wanted to pick his brain on topics like Dapr, YARP, and Service Fabric.
 I hope you enjoy it.